tinkerbell/tinkerbell-docs/docs/setup/on-bare-metal-with-docker.md

 The `setup.sh` script's main responsibility is to setup the network.
 It creates a certificate that will be used to setup the registry ([this will may change soon](https://github.com/tinkerbell/sandbox/issues/45)).
 It downloads [OSIE](https://github.com/tinkerbell/osie) and places it inside the Nginx weboot (`./deploy/state/webroot/`).

 > You can use the webroot for your own purposes, it is part of `gitignore` and other than OSIE you can serve other operating systems that you want to install in your other servers, or even public ssh keys (whatever you need a link for).

+If you're managing machines on a physical network (as in, not Vagrant VMs), you can set the environment variable `TINKERBELL_SKIP_NETWORKING` to a non-empty value to bypass virtual networking setup.

 Now to execute `setup.sh`.